mxmgorin/ch8go/README.md

 ## CLI Usage

-The project includes an interactive CLI / REPL for debugging and inspecting CHIP-8 programs.
-Start it with:
+Run the CLI with:

 ```bash
 go run ./cmd/cli --rom path/to/game.ch8
 ```

-Once inside the prompt (chip8>), you can type help at any time to see all available commands.
+Once inside the prompt (ch8go>), you can type help at any time to see all available commands.
 | Command | Description |
 | ------------- | ----------------------------------------------------------------- |
 | `help` | Show a list of all supported commands |